 Just take him back to the vet's office.
 Your vet is most likely to prescribe some Benadryl or an equivalent for the swelling to come down, although in case of very small dogs it may vary.

-So, with that said, while puppy vaccinations have an element of risk, well-informed owners and their trusted vet have to make the best choices with the information available.
+So, with that said, while the puppy vaccination schedule carries with it an element of risk, well-informed owners and their trusted vet have to make the best choices with the information available.

 Good luck with your puppy and remember, his health is in your hands!